-A Taste of the Isles
+A taste of the Isles

 Most districts have a well-stocked general store, many selling everything from bread and milk to fuel and fancy goods.
 The local shop is also a good place to find out what’s going on around the area and the assistants will always be happy to chat and offer information.
 Also look out for pop-up cafes in halls, churches and community centres during the summer months.

-To wash down a good meal why not partake in a dram or two in some of the local bars or try the local ales (brewed in Unst and Lerwick), or even some Shetland gin, distilled in Unst.
-You can listen to some traditional, and not so traditional music, or dance off the calories in the nightclub, or just have a chat or a game of pool to end your evening.
+To wash down a good meal partake in a dram or two in some of the local bars, try the popular ales from the local brewery or even some award-winning Shetland gin, distilled in Unst.
+You can listen to some traditional, and not so traditional music, dance off the calories in the nightclub, or just have a chat or a game of pool to end your evening.

 All premises with food available to purchase are part of the Food Hygiene Information Scheme run by Shetland Islands Council and the national Food Standards Agency, so consumers can make an informed choice beforehand on what to buy and where to eat.